credativ/plutono/docs/sources/administration/configuration.md

 +++
 title = "Configuration"
-description = "Configuration documentation" keywords = ["grafana", "configuration", "documentation"] aliases = ["/docs/grafana/latest/installation/configuration/"]
+description = "Configuration documentation" keywords = ["plutono", "configuration", "documentation"] aliases = ["/docs/plutono/latest/installation/configuration/"]
 weight = 150
 +++

 # Configuration

-Grafana has a number of configuration options that you can specify in a `.ini` configuration file or specified using environment variables.
+Plutono has a number of configuration options that you can specify in a `.ini` configuration file or specified using environment variables.

-> **Note:** You must restart Grafana for any configuration changes to take effect.
+> **Note:** You must restart Plutono for any configuration changes to take effect.

-To see all settings currently applied to the Grafana server, refer to [View server settings]({{< relref "view-server/view-server-settings.md" >}}).
+To see all settings currently applied to the Plutono server, refer to [View server settings]({{< relref "view-server/view-server-settings.md" >}}).

 ## Config file locations

 _Do not_ change `defaults.ini`!
-Grafana defaults are stored in this file.
-Depending on your OS, make all configuration changes in either `custom.ini` or `grafana.ini`.
+Plutono defaults are stored in this file.
+Depending on your OS, make all configuration changes in either `custom.ini` or `plutono.ini`.

 - Default configuration from `$WORKING_DIR/conf/defaults.ini`
 - Custom configuration from `$WORKING_DIR/conf/custom.ini`